srid/emanote.obelisk/README.md

 ## When will it be released?

-I plan to move srid.ca to use emanote by mid-Feb.
+I plan to move srid.ca to use emanote by end of Feb.
 My private Zettelkasten already is using emanote.

 ## Talk about it